IainJackson90/pp1-yoga/README.md

 # Credits

 - Code Institute for the learning content provided
-- Harry my assigned mentor to give advise on the project
+- Harry Dhillon my assigned mentor to give advise on the project
-- Nicole Jackson a student at code institute for constructive criticism
+- Nicole Jackson my wife a student at code institute for constructive criticism
 - Slack community
 - [w3schools](https://www.w3schools.com/) for guidance about hero image and table design
 - [stackoverflow](https://stackoverflow.com/) for guidance about Flex bob